imarfat/Ehrenfest-Model/README.md

 ## Download (Windows)

-If you just want to run the app on Windows, download the latest prebuilt executable from the [releases](../../releases) page.
+If you just want to run the app on Windows, check out the latest release on the [releases](../../releases) page.

 Then:

 1. Download the `.exe` file from the latest release.
 2. Double‑click it to launch the simulation (no Python installation required).

 > **Heads up:** Your antivirus might freak out about an unsigned .exe which is normal for small open-source hobby projects.
-> If you trust the source (hi, that’s me), you can tell it to relax and allow it.
+If you trust the source (hi, that’s me), you can tell it to relax and allow it.

 ## Running from Source